Syncing 10,000 leads/mo? GET A DEMO

 RedTrack Facebook Conversion Tracking after iOS 14

-However, the data is not deterministic, meaning that conversions are being attributed to certain campaigns and ads based on probability.
+However, the data is not deterministic.
+It means that conversions are being attributed to certain campaigns and ads based on probability.

-Facebook Conversion API is a tool that can be integrated in order to regain some control of our data tracking and deliver more targeted experiences to our audiences.
+Integrating Facebook’s Conversion API tool helps you regain some control of our data tracking and deliver more targeted experiences to our audiences.

 Find out more about consent marketing practices on Facebook here